SAP/luigi/docs/navigation-advanced.md

 }
   ...
 ```
-- Add a {i18n.currentLocale} parameter to the viewUrl part of your configuration:
+If you are using [localization](https://docs.luigi-project.io/docs/i18n) and translating your page into different languages, you can also add a **{i18n.currentLocale}** parameter to the viewUrl part of your configuration:

 ```javascript
 {